-entertained by Barney's playing and singing in many bands of the time.
+With more talent than many others around him, Barney tended to behave in a prima donnaish manner, especially when fuelled with drink or drugs - the habit of many other musicians at the time.
+Despite the problems, few would fail to be entertained by Barney's playing and singing in many bands of the time.
 In the early 1970s he was often heard at late-night sessions in the Dandelion Cafe after customers had struggled from the Bun Shop pub across Parker's Piece via Reality Checkpoint during the power cuts.
 In later years Barney 'took up the bowler' as a college porter and was also a keen artist and above left is his painting of US blues man Sonny Boy Williamson who recorded in the UK with the Yardbirds and the Animals.
 Jokers Wild remembered by Peter Gilmour

 Above: Jokers Wild in 1965 with, from left, David Gilmour, Dave Altham, Johnny Gordon, Tony Sainty; drummer Clive Welham can just be seen at the rear of the picture Photo courtesy Christine Smith he band that would become Jokers Wild formed in late 1963 as the Four Posters.
 The musicians were Dave Altham (piano, saxophone and vocals), a student at Trinity College, Tony Sainty (bass guitar and vocals), previously with The Redcaps and before that a St John's College choirboy, Johnny Gordon (rhythm guitar and vocals) and Clive Welham (drums and vocals), both from the Ramblers.
 When David Gilmour (lead guitar and vocals) joined from the Newcomers the band was renamed Jokers Wild.
 Two part-timers joined them for some gigs: Jeff Whittaker (congas and vocals) was a regular at Les Jeux Interdits, and Marilyn Minns (vocals) sang Françoise Hardy and Marianne Faithfull songs at parties.

-Jokers Wild were conceived as an all-singing band, a move towards the Beatles/Hollies type of group and away from the instrumental plus singer line-up then common.
-"We were brave enough to do harmony singing that other groups wouldn't attempt, including Beach Boys and Four Seasons numbers", said Tony Sainty.
-All of the band featured as solo singers.
-They were influenced by the Barron Knights, a partly comedic UK band who imitated leading bands.
-They also covered Beatles and Rolling Stones songs and others by British and American artists.
+Jokers Wild was conceived as an all-singing band, a move towards the Beatles/Hollies type of group and away from the instrumental plus singer line-up then common.
+"We were brave enough to do harmony singing that other groups wouldn't attempt, including Beach Boys and Four Seasons numbers," says Tony Sainty.
+But it wasn't just bravery: being very talented allowed each of them to feature on lead vocals.
+The Barron Knights, a partly comedic UK band who imitated leading bands, were a big influence but the group also covered Beatles and Rolling Stones songs and others by British and American artists.

-They played at youth clubs, village halls, private parties and major venues in Cambridge, including the Dorothy, the Guildhall and the Victoria, where they had a weekly residence at Les Jeux Interdits, a club popular with foreign language students.
-They used Hofner semi-acoustic guitars (David Gilmour played a blonde Club 50 with Bigsby tremolo, Johnny a President), played through Vox AC 30 amplifiers, and a Framus bass.
-For vocals they initially used two sided Reslo microphones through a Binson Echorec echo chamber and a Vox PA system.
-They later used Shure Unidyne microphones.
+The band played at youth clubs, village halls, private parties and major venues in Cambridge, including the Dorothy, the Guildhall and the Victoria, where they had a regular residence at Les Jeux Interdits, a club popular with foreign language students.
+Equipment used by the band included Hofner semi-acoustic guitars played though Vox AC 30 amplifiers, David Gilmour played a blonde Club 50 with Bigsby tremolo, Johnny Gordon used a President while a Framus bass was played by Tony Sainty.
+Vocals, initially using two sided Reslo microphones, later replaced by Shure Unidyne mics, went through a Vox PA system with Binson Echorec echo chamber.
+Occasionally, larger gigs were played, including Peterhouse May Ball, where they performed (with breaks) from 10pm to 6am, and at Westminster Art College in London, where a coach-load of fans from Cambridge watched the band supporting the Animals.
+"That was quite prestigious," claimed Clive Welham, "the Animals were, after the Beatles and the Hollies, maybe the top band in the country."
+In mid 1965, they travelled to London's famous 'Tin Pan Alley' where at Regent Sound Studios in

-They occasionally played larger gigs, including Peterhouse May Ball, where they played (with breaks) from 10pm to 6am.
-They also supported the Animals at Westminster Art College in London, taking a coachload of fans from Cambridge.
-'That was quite prestigious,' said Clive Welham 'the Animals were - after the Beatles, and the Hollies maybe - the top band in the country.'
-In mid-1965 they recorded a session at Regent Sound Studios in Denmark Street, London's 'Tin Pan Alley', the result of which was a limited release single for fans containing Don't Ask Me What I Say (as recorded by Manfred Mann) backed by Big Girls Don't Cry (the Four Seasons).
-These two numbers were also on an unusual single-sided LP pressed at the same time, with three more numbers: Why Do Fools Fall in Love, Walk like a Man and Beautiful Delilah.
-About the same time they played at Rose and Libby January's 21st birthday party in Shelford.
-Also playing there was Paul Simon (then touring the UK).
-'Paul Simon sang Johnny B. Goode with us said John 'Willie' Wilson, who was sitting in on drums.
-Pink Floyd, the band David Gilmour was later to find fame with, also played.